 Life Cycle serves hot chocolate, coffee and tea before lift-off.
 For something extra, book a deluxe brunch flight or celebrate with a champagne flight.
 Their balloons are ideal for a romantic excursion because these smaller balloons only take two to five people at a time.
 An intimate, personalized flight is Life Cycle’s specialty.
 Watch the sun peak over the horizon in a sunrise flight.

-Fair Winds, in Erie, also can arrange private flights.
+Fair Winds, which launches out of Boulder, also can arrange private flights.
 It offers daily flights but the best time to fly, due to weather, is May through November.
 Even so, the balloons only fly if weather is nice for safety reasons, as well as for the view.

 2. Go Skydiving With the Best